Geography of Puerto Rico: Overview

 Around 60% mountainous, the main island of Puerto Rico has one principal mountain range covering the central region of the island from west to east, the Cordillera Central.
 It is divided into three subranges: the eponymous main subrange of Cordillera Central in the center, the Sierra de Cayey in the southeast, and the Sierra de Luquillo in the northeast.
 The highest elevation point in Puerto Rico, Cerro de Punta (4390 ft), is located in the Cordillera Central, while El Yunque, one of the most popular peaks in Puerto Rico, located in the Sierra de Luquillo and part of El Yunque National Forest, has a maximum elevation of 3,540 ft.

 The main island has seven valleys: Caguas, Yabucoa, Lajas, Añasco, the Coloso and Culebrinas, Cibuco, and Guanajibo.
 It has two narrow coastal plains: one stretching alongside the northern coast, and the other alongside the southern coast.
 The capital, San Juan, and its metropolitan area are located on the northern coastal plain in the northeast.
 It also has one prominent karst formation in its northwestern central region called the Northern Karst Belt, and two prominent batholiths, one in the southeastern municipality of San Lorenzo, and the other in the western municipality of Utuado.
 The island has 47 major rivers, of which the longest is Río de la Plata, and 26 reservoirs, lagoons, or lakes, among which is Laguna Grande (big lagoon), one of three bioluminescent bays in the archipelago of Puerto Rico located in the far northeastern municipality of Fajardo.

-The archipelago of Puerto Rico has numerous protected nature areas, including the nature reserves of La Cordillera in the Sonda de Vieques (Vieques Sound) and Media Luna (half moon) in Lajas, the wildlife refuge in Cabo Rojo and Desecheo, the estuarine research reserve of Bahía de Jobos in Salinas, and the national park of the El Yunque forest in Rio Grande.
+Puerto Rico has numerous protected nature areas, including the nature reserves of La Cordillera in the Vieques Sound, La Parguera in Lajas, and Caja Muertos in Caja de Muertos, the wildlife refuge in Culebra, Cabo Rojo and Desecheo, the estuarine research reserve of Bahía de Jobos in Salinas, and the national park of the El Yunque forest in Rio Grande.